yunzhuangshen/PB-DFS/README.md

 ## Evaluation of Heuristics

+- Run the bash script './model_predict.sh' to produce solution predictions for the proposed heuristic.

 - Run the bash script ./heur_eval.sh.
 It takes several hours to obtain the results.

 - Upon the previous step is finished, run the python script 'stats.py' to generate the mean statistics, which is output to folder 'ret_solver'.
 These results correspond to the statistics in Table 2 and Table 3 of our paper.